osg-htc/osg-htc.github.io/_events/2022-All-Hands-Meeting.md

 ---
-short_title: All Hands Meeting 2022
+short_title: OSG All-Hands Meeting 2022
-title: "All Hands Meeting 14-18 March 2022"
+title: "OSG All-Hands Meeting 2022"
 published: true
 excerpt: |
    Save the Date for the OSG All Hands Meeting to be held March 14-18 at the University of Oklahoma (OU) in Norman and virtually.
 We are planning a hybrid event.
 If you regiser for and travel to the University of Oklahoma (OU) in Norman for the in-person components, you can mingle with collegause, have planned or ad      hoc meetings, attend workshops or training events, and join hack-a-thons.
 In addition, everyone can enjoy the same kind of presentation and discusions as in    the past 2 years, whether in-person or online.